A person looks through a camera lens. Text: Network. Upskill. Get hired. Applications now open.

 Maliha Ali

 Maliha Ali is an illustrator and printmaker from Karachi, now based in Toronto.
-Her handmade drawings of people, food, places, and everyday objects capture both the playful and poignant moments of life.
-Her first book, It’s OK to Be Sad (2022), has been featured by the Toronto Public Library, The Globe and Mail, Union Hotel, and Cake Zine.
-Maliha’s books and artworks are available in shops across Toronto.
+Her handmade drawings of people, food, places, and everyday objects document both the silly and the serious parts of life.
+Maliha’s first book, It’s OK to Be Sad, was published in 2022.
+She has worked with clients including OCAD University, Union Hotel, Serviette Magazine, Cake Zine and more.
+Maliha’s work has been shown at the Toronto Public Library and featured in The Globe and Mail.
+Her books and artworks are available in shops across Toronto.

 Mohammed Mir Mahmoud